The Isle of Skye in Scotland is one of the most beautiful areas in the UK with dramatic landscapes surrounded by water.

 6 - Loch Ainort

-Loch Ainort is not identified as an Isle os Skye attraction.
-Yet, this was one of my favorite locations in the island.
+Loch Ainort is not identified as an Isle of Skye attraction.
+Yet, this was one of my favorite locations on the island.
 Have a look at the many pictures on my Loch Ainort article.
 The surrounding Red Cuillin mountains are beautiful.
 And you will not miss it as you have to take that road to get to Portree.

-Portree is the main town in the isle of Skye.
+Portree is the main town on the Isle of Skye.
 It is famous for its enclosed bay and its colorful houses.
 It is quite central, so a good place to base yourself while you are there.

 Wildlife Cruises leave from Portree as well as organized tours on the island.

 The path from the carpark takes you to some beautiful cliffs but it is when you come back that you realize that the attraction was the Lealt Falls (not to be confused with the Mealt falls which are at Kilt Rock - see below).
 From what I read, hiking is possible to the bottom of the falls but rough and dangerous with the tide.

 More photos and information about Lealt Falls in the Eastern cliffs of Skye island article.

 9 - Kilt Rock and Mealt Falls (Map #9) - Top Isle of Skye attraction

 One of the most famous Isle of Skye things to do is admire Kilt Rock.
 The basalt columns along the cliffs mimic a kilt and the waterfall of Mealt drops straight into the ocean (if there is no wind).

 More photos, video and information on my Kilt Rock Skye and Mealt Falls article.